 With holiday shopping days about to kick into full swing, many of us will be using our ATM/debit cards for those gift transactions.
-Because 8 out of 10 customers prefer plastic to paper, many retailers have ATM machines in their place of business or located nearby.
+Because 8 out of 10 customers prefer plastic to paper, many retailers have Automated Teller Machines (ATM) in their place of business or located nearby.
 But during the holiday months especially, scammers can be found wherever these transactions occur.

-The Better Business Bureau provides the following tips on how to be safe when using an ATM machine, along with some tips to protect yourself from being a victim of ATM skimming.
+The Better Business Bureau provides the following tips on how to be safe when using an ATM machine, along with some tips to protect yourself from being a victim of Automated Teller Machine skimming.

 - Pay close attention to the ATM and your surroundings.
-Don’t select an ATM at the corner of a building – corners create a blind spot.
+Don’t select an Automated Teller Machine at the corner of a building – corners create a blind spot.
 Use an ATM located near the center of a building.
 Do your automated banking in a public, well-lighted location that is free of shrubbery and decorative partitions or dividers.